Fiona1217/Adoptly-Pet-Adoption-Website/README.md

 ---

 ## 👥 Team Collaboration
 This was a **three-member group project**.
-The tasks done are as follows:
+The tasks done are as follows:<br />
 --Ariana Hrlic: Created the Home and Tips page.
-Used HTML, CSS, JavaScript and PHP.
+Used HTML, CSS, JavaScript and PHP.<br />
 --Fiona Ang : Created Contact, Search and SignIn page.
-Used HTML, CSS, JavaScript, PHP and MY SQL for database.
+Used HTML, CSS, JavaScript, PHP and MY SQL for database.<br />
 --Smriti Kohli: Created the Insurance Page which has further sub 5 pages Index, Plans for Insurance, Why Choose Us for Insurance, Frequently Asked Questions regarding Insurance and Sign Up for Insurance.
-Used HTML, CSS, JavaScript and PHP.
+Used HTML, CSS, JavaScript and PHP.<br />

 ---